Compare Popular Online Construction Management Programs

 Step 3: Get Certifications

-There is no national licensing program for construction managers.
-Some may be civil engineers and meet state licensing requirements for that occupation.
-Construction managers can get certifications that will reflect their education, experience, and commitment to the profession.
-Certifications may sometimes seem to have more importance than they do in practice, and much depends on the requirements and the respect given by the construction industry.
-Two leading professional certifications that carry influence with employers and the business community are the Construction Management Association of America (CMAA) Certificate and the American Institute of Constructors (AIC) Certificate.
+There is no national licensing program for construction managers, though some may be civil engineers with state-required licensing.
+Construction managers can earn certifications reflecting their education and experience, which vary in importance depending on the industry.
+Two prominent certifications are the Construction Management Association of America (CMAA) Certificate and the American Institute of Constructors (AIC) Certificate, both respected by employers.

 The CMAA and AIC certifications require an extensive review of education, experience, and training.
 The CMAA certificate is the Certified Construction Manager credential.
 Applicants must pass an exam after submitting four-years of college work, a bachelor’s degree, and four years of direct experience.
 Those with no bachelor’s degree must show eight years of experience including four years as a CM.